Counting and effective rigidity in algebra and geometry: Background

-Proposition 4.1 of \cite{linowitz-selectivity} shows that every maximal order of $B$ is conjugate to one of the orders defined above.
+By \cite[Prop 4.1]{linowitz-selectivity}, every maximal order of $B$ is conjugate to one of the orders defined above.
 Henceforth we will refer to this as a \textbf{parameterization of the maximal orders of $B$ relative to $\calO$}.

-Let $L/k$ be a quadratic field extension and $k_B$ be the class field corresponding to $J_k/k^*\nr(\mathfrak{N}(\calO))$ by class field theory.
+Let $L/k$ be a quadratic extension and $k_B$ be the class field corresponding to $J_k/k^*\nr(\mathfrak{N}(\calO))$ by class field theory.
 Alternatively, $k_B$ can be characterized as the maximal abelian extension of $k$ which has $2$--elementary Galois group, is unramified outside of the real places in $\Ram(B)$ and in which every finite prime of $\Ram(B)$ splits completely.
-The proof of the following lemma can be found in \cite[Lemma 3.7]{linowitz-selectivity}:
+The following lemma appears as \cite[Lemma 3.7]{linowitz-selectivity}: